Telecommunications (Interception Capability and Security) Act 2013

 The Telecommunications (Interception Capability and Security) Act 2013 (TICSA) establishes obligations for New Zealand’s telecommunications network operators in two key areas: interception capability and network security.

 The Government Communications Security Bureau (GCSB) is responsible for administering the network security provisions of the TICSA.

 Part 3 of the TICSA, which relates to network security, establishes a framework under which network operators are required to engage with the GCSB (through the NCSC) about changes and developments with their networks where these intersect with national security.

 The legislation sets out a path to identify and address, prevent, mitigate, or remove network security risks which may arise.
-To assist in applying TICSA, the Director of the GCSB has issued Guidelines for Network Operators, and has granted a number of exemptions from the duty to notify which are in place.
+To assist in applying TICSA, the Director-General of the GCSB has issued Guidelines for network operators, and has granted a number of exemptions from the duty to notify which are in place.

-The GCSB will work co-operatively and collaboratively with network operators so that risks to New Zealand’s national security arising from the design, build or operation of public telecommunications networks and their interconnection to other networks both domestically and overseas are identified and addressed as early as possible.
+The GCSB works co-operatively and collaboratively with network operators so that risks to New Zealand’s national security arising from the design, build or operation of public telecommunications networks and their interconnection to other networks both domestically and overseas are identified and addressed as early as possible.

-The Director of the GCSB has issued Guidelines for Network Operators on how the GCSB & network operators will interact to fulfil each other’s responsibilities under TICSA.
-The final Guidlines was prepared following consultation involving network operators.
+The Director-General of the GCSB has issued Guidelines for network operators on how the GCSB and network operators will interact to fulfil each other’s responsibilities under TICSA.
+The final Guidelines document was prepared following consultation involving network operators.

 - The national security focus of the TICSA

 - Notification requirements for network operators: what and when